Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 Layering System for Clothes

-As covered in our more detailed analysis on How to Layer Clothes for Cold Weather, layering is essentially a means of effectively managing body temperature through the use of breathable strata of garments that wick perspiration away from your skin whilst retaining body heat between each layer.
+As covered in our more detailed analysis on How to Layer Clothes for Cold Weather, layering is essentially a means of effectively managing body temperature regulation through the use of breathable strata of garments that wick perspiration away from your skin whilst retaining body heat between each layer.

 The standard layering setup consists of a baselayer, midlayer, and outer layer.
 Each layer has its own function, with the baselayer fundamental to moisture management, the midlayer all about insulation, and the outer layer providing protection from the elements.